Skip to main content

 • StackSpot EDP Portal: An account with permissions to access content.

-• An active account in your organization’s Source Control Management (SCM) system (e.g., GitHub, GitLab, or Azure).
+• An active account in your organization’s Source Code Management (SCM) system (e.g., GitHub, GitLab, or Azure).
 Please check with your account administrator.

 Additionally, ensure that you have the following installed on your machine: